Frequently Asked Questions

 We have a global network of partner organizations, and we continuously recruit new ones.
-We look for companies that are willing to partner with us to provide our fellows meaningful experiences, provide coaching and mentoring, and who need the contributions that recent graduates with fresh perspectives can bring.
-Often these are startup or early stage growth companies where our fellows have the opportunity to make significant contributions and have access to staff at all levels of the organization.
+We look for companies that are willing to partner with us to give our fellows meaningful experiences, provide coaching and mentoring, and who need the contributions that recent graduates with fresh perspectives can bring.
+These are growing companies where our fellows have the opportunity to make significant contributions and have access to staff at all levels of the organization.
 We also specifically recruit companies with social missions and world-improving market focuses that connect with our Fellows’ interests.

 Many of our fellows receive job offers from their Field Experience company.
 Others have used what they learned to confidently network and find employment elsewhere.
 We have also built a network of career coaches and hiring partners who consider fellows for any open roles coming out of our program.

 The curriculum tracks that are currently available and planned for the future focus on in-demand skill sets in today's startup and growing company environment.
 Five of the 15 on-demand job categories on LinkedIn's 2021 Jobs on the Rise survey (Business Development, Digital Marketing, Digital Content Development, UI/UX Specialist and Data Science) are taught in our curriculum tracks.

 Experience Lab at Penn's paid fellowship program allows students to have their program fee covered entirely through field experience stipends.

 Fellows will be connected with their field experience company during our application process, and if a match, will have their program fee covered 100% by their field experience company.
 Our program is selective, so we recommend applying as soon as possible if you believe your student would be a good fit.